 Events and Programs

 Since its opening, the Kulkarni Theatre has hosted a variety of events, including lectures, film showings, seminars, fully produced live theatre, dance, and music.
 It is the home of the Kulkarni Cultural Series, which features a selection of high-quality, live professional national and international performing arts events throughout the fall and spring semesters.
-The Series has presented artists and groups such as The Klezmatics, The Paul Taylor Dance Company, Lúnasa, Robin Spielberg, Gina Chavez, Nobuntu, Nai-Ni Chen Dance Company, The Fitzgeralds, Namaste India, Passion of Flamenco, and the Zombie Ant Experience, an immersive art gallery.
+The Series has presented artists and groups such as Pasion y Arte Flamenco Dance, It’s a Wonderful Life: Live from WVL Radio Theatre, The Campbell Brothers, The Klezmatics, The Paul Taylor Dance Company, Lúnasa, Robin Spielberg, Gina Chavez, Nobuntu, Nai-Ni Chen Dance Company, The Fitzgeralds, Namaste India, Passion of Flamenco, and the Zombie Ant Experience, an immersive art gallery.

 The Mukund S. Kulkarni Theatre has featured many notable speakers such as Lori Locust, Sean Astin, Raymond Santana, Sue Klebold, Sara Koenig, John Quinones, Tarana Burke, Coach Carter, Dr. Mae Jemison, Dr. Guy Bluford, and Dr. Philip Zimbardo, as well as pro football stars John Urschel and Wade Davis.
 It has also hosted the PNC Thought Leaders Lecture series, which has included economic theory expert Richard Florida; researcher, writer and PBS host Stephen Johnson; shared business expert Lisa Gansky; and business strategist Martin Reeves.

-Penn State Harrisburg’s Diversity and Educational Equity Committee (DEEC) has partnered with the Kulkarni Theatre to present acclaimed actress and neuroscientist, Mayim Bialik; record setting track and field sprinter, Sha’Carri Richardson; Broadway star, Bryan Terrell Clark; the Annual MLK Campus Play Series; and an episodic theatrical performance, Silenced Voices.
-The Penn State Harrisburg Student Affairs Office has also presented a variety of programs through the Kulkarni Theatre, including The Second City’s Virtual Improv House Party, ZuZu African Acrobats, Penn State Harrisburg Reads, World Fest, Steve Rudolph Quintet, and the Defamation Experience.
+Penn State Harrisburg’s Diversity and Educational Equity Committee (DEEC) has partnered with the Kulkarni Theatre to present You Tube therapist Kati Morton, Dasha Kelly Hamilton in “Makin’ Cake,” acclaimed actress and neuroscientist, Mayim Bialik; record setting track and field sprinter, Sha’Carri Richardson; Broadway star, Bryan Terrell Clark; the Annual MLK Campus Play Series; and an episodic theatrical performance, Silenced Voices.
+The Penn State Harrisburg Office of Student Engagement has also presented a variety of programs in the Kulkarni Theatre, including Mike Super, Magic & Illusion, The Second City’s Virtual Improv House Party, ZuZu African Acrobats, Penn State Harrisburg Reads, World Fest, Steve Rudolph Quintet, and the Defamation Experience.